platformio/platformio-docs/en/latest/_sources/manifests/library-json/fields/keywords.rst.txt

 Used for search by keyword.
 Helps to make your library easier to discover without people needing to know its name.

-The keyword should be lowercased, can contain a-z, digits and dash (but not start/end with them).
-A list from the keywords can be specified with separator ``,`` or declared as Array.
+The keyword should be in lowercase and can consist of lowercase letters (a-z), digits, periods, underscores, plus symbols, and dashes.
+However, it should not start or end with a dot, underscore, plus symbol, or dash.
+You can provide a list of keywords by separating them with commas (``,``) or by declaring them as an array.